Bonner Fellows Commit to:

 - Participate in the program for their four years at Brown

-- Participate in 6-8 hours of weekly, direct community service with a community partner agency/organization in Providence (examples include leading a weekly after school lesson for elementary school students, connecting families to healthcare resources at a children's hospital, coaching high school students in debate).
+- Participate in 6-8 hours of weekly, direct community service with a community partner agency/organization in Providence (examples include leading a weekly after school lesson for elementary school students, connecting families to healthcare resources at a children's hospital and coaching high school students in debate).

 - Participate in a weekly 2-hour study block during their first year in the program